Skip to main content

 Row of students with green field behind them inside of a stadium.

-The 6-course (16-17 credits) undergraduate minor in Sport, Commerce, and Culture provides an opportunity for students to study the structure and experience of contemporary sport culture from an interdisciplinary perspective, informed by research, theories, and methods drawn largely–but not exclusively–from anthropology, cultural studies, economics, gender studies, history, race and ethnic studies, urban studies, and sociology.
+The 6-course (16-17 credits) undergraduate minor in Sport, Commerce, and Culture provides an opportunity for students to study the structure and experience of contemporary sport industry from an interdisciplinary perspective, informed by research, theories, and methods drawn largely–but not exclusively–from anthropology, cultural studies, economics, gender studies, history, race and ethnic studies, urban studies, and sociology.

 Restrictions: Kinesiology majors are not eligible for this minor.